 Luckily USB devices have enough speed for the exclusion of any latency within a signal chain.

 The reason why producers will upgrade to a Thunderbolt device would be for big projects using multiple recordings with the inclusion of many data heavy plugins and VSTs.
 This will will require a powerful device that can quickly transfer large amounts of audio data to and from the PC.

-With all this information in mind, It is important to know that the final product of a project can be influenced on the sum of the parts.
-These include: cables, microphones, monitors, instruments, mixing hardware, DAW, recording techniques, additional software, plug-ins, effects, mixing environment etc.
+With all this information in mind, It is important to know that the final product of a project can be influenced by the sum of the parts.
+These include cables, microphones, monitors, instruments, mixing hardware, DAW, recording techniques, additional software, plug-ins, effects, mixing environment etc.

 All these small differences add up to a noticeable difference in sound quality, but having a professional interface is the foundation for professional recording quality.